 In the Bible, these needy people often came at inconvenient times and places.
 Nicodemus came to ask his questions at nighttime.
 The hungry multitudes were far from the nearest grocery store.
 Crowds even pursued Jesus out to remote places to see if he would do something amazing.
 Jesus could hardly travel or teach without being interrupted by people wanting his attention.
 Jesus would have understood the life of a young parent who is followed around by toddlers who cling like Velcro.
 There is no good time for kids to be sick, and often our kids can ask us hard things when we are exhausted or running out the door.
 Jesus seized the teachable moments.
 He stopped his teaching or traveling to care for the needs in front of him.

-But Jesus was also took time to care for himself.
+Jesus was also took time to care for himself.
 He had to get creative to structure time to get away alone to pray.
-Everyone needs a break.
-It might be early, it might be for several days, but even with all his self-giving he also took time to recharge in prayer and solitude.
+Everyone needs a break, even Jesus.
+He modeled for us that importance of prioritizing self-care.
+Sometimes it was early and at other times it was very late, but Jesus carved-out time to recharge in prayer and solitude.

 The needs of our children can often feel like interruptions to our schedule, but I think Jesus would tell us that engaging with children matters.
 He scolded his disciples to “let the little children come to him.”
 He encouraged his disciples to have faith like that of those children.
 Just like the disciples, we find life in God’s kingdom is upside down from what we often prioritize.